cse210-spring21-team4/cse210-tc03/README.md

 I also love playing sports like volleyball, ultimate frisbee, and football.

 # Mireya
-I'm a BYU student from Peru, but living in the US.
+I'm a BYU pathway student from Peru, but living in the US.
 I'm pursuing a Bachelor's degree on Applied Technology.
+I'm soon to graduate at Ensign College this semester and going to BYUi this fall.